Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Trailhead: In winter you’ll need to use the Lower Tunnel Mountain trailhead located at 137 St Julien Road.

-If you haven’t done this popular hike you’re in for a treat.
 Switchback up through trees to get stunning Bow Valley views including the Vermilion Lakes.
 Turn the corner and you can see how sprawling the Banff Springs Hotel is.
 (No wonder it takes so long to find your room!)
-Near the summit, you’ll feel like you can reach out and touch Mt.
+Near the summit of Tunnel Mountain, you’ll feel like you can reach out and touch Mt.
 Rundle.
 You’ll also be able to see Sulphur and Cascade Mountains.

-There’s nothing hard about the hike though it can be slippery in places.
+There’s nothing hard about the Tunnel Mountain hike though it can be slippery in places.

 Tunnel Mountain is a popular winter hike